AISI 304 Stainless Steel Properties, SS304 Composition, Density, Yield Strength, Thermal Conductivity, Hardness, Modulus of Elasticity

 Type 304 stainless steel is more difficult to machine than carbon steel and low alloy steel because of its higher strength and higher work hardening rate.
 Therefore, more power and lower processing speed are required, resulting in shortened tool life and difficulty in obtaining a smooth surface.

-SS 304 stainless steel has excellent welding performance and does not require preheating, but requires similar filler material composition but high alloy content.
+SS304 has excellent welding performance and does not require preheating, but requires similar filler material composition but high alloy content.
 Ensure that the weld contains 5-10% ferrite during welding to avoid cracking of the weld.
 Reduce the carbon content, such as using 304L, stabilized stainless, or adding niobium (Nb), to avoid weld corrosion.
-304 may require subsequent reannealing after soldering or heat treatment to achieve optimum corrosion resistance, softness and ductility.
+SS 304 may require subsequent reannealing after soldering or heat treatment to achieve optimum corrosion resistance, softness and ductility.
 Because intergranular corrosive chromium carbide is dissolved during the annealing process.

 Postweld heat treatment: 949-1149 °C (1740-2100 °F) if undertaken, or stress relieve below 649 °C (1200 °F) to avoid weld corrosion.